o2r-project/architecture/docs/01_introduction-and-goals.md

 : The system must be transparent to allow scrutiny required by a rigorous scientific process.

 Separation of concern
-: The system must integrate with existing platforms and focus on the core functionality.
+: The system must integrate with existing services and focus on the core functionality.
 It must not replicate existing functionality such as storage or persistent identification.

 Flexibility & modularity
-: In regard to the research project setting, the system components must be well seperated, so that functions can be developed independently, e.g. using different programming languages.
+: In regard to the research project setting, the system components must be well separated, so that functions can be developed independently, e.g. using different programming languages.
-This allows different developers to contribute effeciently.
+This allows different developers to contribute efficiently.

 ### 1.3 Stakeholders

 Role/Name | Goal/point of contact | Required interaction
 --------- | ------- | ------------
-Author (scientist) | publish ERC as part of a scientific publication process | - Reviewer (scientist) | inspect ERC during a review process from a review platform | - Co-author (scientist) | contribute to ERC during research (e.g. cloud based) | - Reader (scientist) | view and interact with ERC on a journal website | - Publisher | increase quality of publications in journals with ERC | -
+Author (scientist) | publish ERC as part of a scientific publication process | - Reviewer (scientist) | examine ERC during a review process | - Co-author (scientist) | contribute to ERC during research (e.g. cloud based) | - Reader (scientist) | view and interact with ERC on a journal website | - Publisher | increase quality of publications in journals with ERC | -